 How to Build a Breakfast Bar

-Open up a kitchen and add storage with our kitchen design ideas for an open breakfast bar backed by cabinets.
+Open up a kitchen and add storage with an open breakfast bar backed by cabinets.

 Tools and Materials: